 On a Facebook page, an identity is collected when someone likes your page or messages you.
 A person that likes your page has less value than someone who has messaged you.

-Depending on which Facebook stats you believe, your organic reach (posts seen by those who ‘like’ your page) is between 2% – 6%.
+Depending on which Facebook stats you believe, your organic reach (posts are seen by those who ‘like’ your page) is between 2% – 6%.
 This is a pretty poor number.
 You see Facebook limits what people see in their feeds.
 If they engage a lot with your page and post then chances are they will see more.
 If they don’t engage then Facebook stops showing them your content.

-Identities given through your website give you greater control and emails typically have higher open rates than organic Facebook traffic.
+Identities collected through your website give you greater control and emails typically have higher open rates than organic Facebook traffic.
 In many ways, Facebook pages are like email lists, only you don’t really control them and you have no say over how your content is delivered and its visibility.